MatchaLeaf/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-This will be a sketchpad for the browser
+This project will act as a sketchpad for the browser